blahosyl/enlightened-publishing/README.md

 ### Problems & Solutions section

+#### Colors and images

-The problems subsection features a dark color scheme, grayscale pictures with a dark tint, and images suggesting overwhelm.
+The problems subsection features a dark color scheme, grayscale images with a dark tint, and images suggesting overwhelm.

-The Solutions section has a bright colored background and color images that are only slightly tinted with the same bring color.
+The Solutions section has a bright colored background and color images that are only slightly tinted with the same bright color.

+#### Layout

+Each subsection consists of 2 text boxes, each with an accompanying image.
+The text appears below the image on mobile, and next to it on tablets and larger screens.

+For the side-by-side arrangement, every second image-text pair is reversed, so that the image appears alternately on the left and the right side of the image.

+In the Problems section, the cut-off point between the image and text is at the same place.
+In the Solutions section, the text/image width ration is the same in the two boxes.
+Both arrangements create a similar but subtly different symmetry.

 ### About/Credentials section